We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 I think I heard that just last week.

-That low-skilled workers will not be a burden.
+Some Democrat was actually making that point that low-skilled workers will not be a burden.

-They're gonna grow the economy.
+They're going to grow the economy.

-Every year, the U.S. allows more legal immigrants to become permanent residents than the rest of the world combined.
+Now, every year, and I think we mentioned this last week too, every year, the U.S. allows more legal immigrants to become permanent residents than the rest of the world combined.

-And despite that, we still aren't doing enough to please some people.
+And despite that, we still aren't doing enough to please some people, and we never will do enough.

-And all the while sitting out there is massively unpopular Obamacare just waiting to be tapped into the Republicans as an issue on which they already agree with a majority of the American people.
+And all the while sitting out there is massively unpopular Obamacare just waiting to be tapped into by the Republicans as an issue on which they already agree with a majority of the American people.

 Okay, it's time for an obscene profit break.